-Aon Australia's gender pay gap is expressed as a median, based on the data included in our WGEA 2022-23 Gender Equality Reporting figures at 1 April 2022, which was our last reporting date.
-It is calculated on Total Remuneration (TR), which includes salary and superannuation contributions, and bonus earnings and at that time, we employed 1,545 people in Australia.
+Aon Australia's gender pay gap is expressed as an average, based on the data included in our WGEA 2023-24 Gender Equality Reporting figures at 1 April 2023, which was our last reporting date.
+It is calculated on Total Remuneration (TR), which includes salary and superannuation contributions, and bonus earnings and at that time, we employed 1,640 people in Australia.
 All data is regardless of role in the organisation, length of service and any other differentiating factors.

-Gender Pay Gap (median)
+Gender Pay Gap (average)

-as at 1 April 2022
+as at 1 April 2023

-2022 Proportion of Men and Women by Pay Quartile %
+2023 Proportion of Men and Women by Pay Quartile %

 Aon has reward frameworks and processes to control for equal pay, however as can be seen from the above graph, gender composition is the primary driver of the gender pay gap within our firm.
-The median earnings of women are comparatively lower than men due to the lower levels of representation in senior and higher paying roles.
+The average earnings of women are comparatively lower than men due to the lower levels of representation in senior and higher paying roles.